AvahSomto/Udacity-Data-Scientist-Nanodegree/Udacity-Data-Scientist-Nanodegree/PROJECT 2/Disaster_Response_Pipeline/README.md

 Then go to http://0.0.0.0:3001/ or http://0.0.0.0:3000/  depending on your chosen socket to view the Flask Web Appp.

+### Results.
+The Search and rescue NGOs had a greater prcision and recall.
+Finally the Infrastructure NGOs had the second greater precision and recall.
+Hence the NGOs that needs support are the Search and rescue NGOs and the Infrastructure NGOs.
+Infrastructure NGOs are NGOs that will provide shelter for the rescued victims.

 ### Licensing, Authors, Acknowledgements, etc.
 Thanks to Figure Eight for the datasets provoided and Udacity for the workspace provided to build the web app.